 Hello fellow bloggers,

 I’ve got an issue.
 Only now that I’m finishing off my high school days am I noticing a major flaw in the curriculum: WE LEARN ALL THE WRONG STUFF!
 I’m now discovering WAY too many literary works that would have benefited me and every other student struggling to fit into this crazy place.
 Don’t get me wrong here: classics like Death of a Salesman and To Kill a Mockingbird really awakened me to our society’s issue with race, gender and economical divides.
-I’m glad that school made me understand the roots of those issues and what they looked like years ago… But the texts and films I’m sharing today would have exposed students to these issues WHILE explaining how to survive their modern day repercussions on youth and beyond.
+I’m glad that school made me understand the roots of those issues and what they looked like years ago… although the texts and films I’m sharing today would have exposed students to these issues WHILE explaining how to survive their modern day repercussions on youth and beyond.
 Ladies and gentlemen, I present to you the actual materials that will prepare high school students for the real world.

 Under-rated text #1: Before I Fall